ministryofjustice/security-guidance/ost/ithc.md

 In scenarios where the formally agreed test dates are impacted, charges might be incurred for delays and cancellations.
-This is detailed within the Delayed/Cancellation Charges table on the [Tests cancellations and delays](test-cancellations-and-delays.md) page.
+This is detailed within the Delayed/Cancellation Charges table on the [Test cancellations and delays](test-cancellations-and-delays.md) page.

 It is strongly recommended that ITHC scope is understood and confirmed as much as possible,